I always envisioned myself pursuing a career in psychology, although deep down I knew this wasn’t the right fit for me.

 - Remember, exams are an opportunity to showcase your knowledge.
 Do your best and know that perseverance, confidence and determination are the keys to mastering any skill in life.

-Check out Jess' site Educationery by Study with Jess.
+Check out Jess' site Study With Jess.